nhnobnd1/mirror-leech-telegram-bot/README.md

 - Status buttons to get specific tasks for the chosen status regarding transfer type if the number of tasks is more than 30 (global and user option)
 - Steps buttons for how much next/previous buttons should step backward/forward (global and user option)
+- Status for each user (no auto refresh)

 ## Yt-dlp